snowplow/snowplow/4-storage/postgres-storage/README.md

-# PostgreSQL Redshift storage for SnowPlow
+# PostgreSQL storage for SnowPlow

 ## Introduction

-[PostgreSQL] [postgres] is an advanced open-source Object-Relational DBMS.
+[PostgreSQL] [postgres] ("Postgres") is an advanced open-source Object-Relational DBMS.
 Postgres is an excellent storage target for Snowplow data, supporting a variety of rich SQL querying techniques (e.g. [windowing] [window-functions]) as well as connections to a variety of BI and dashboarding tools.

 Hosted options for Postgres include [Heroku] [heroku] and [Engine Yard] [engine-yard], with a [full list of hosting providers] [hosted-postgres] available from PostgreSQL themselves.